Are Laser Pointers Illegal? Federal Rules on Laser Pointers

 Now, if you’re someone who’s bought or owns a laser pointer that is deficient or over these regulations, you have nothing to fear.
 It’s legal for you to own and use one, as it’s not your fault that it’s not up to regulations.

 However, as a consumer, it’s best to upgrade to a legal version.
 In most cases, the FDA will require the manufacturer to issue a repair, recall, or refund on the product.

 State Laws Regarding Laser Pointers

 When it comes to state laws on laser pointers, the general rule is that aiming a laser pointer at an aircraft, vehicle, or government worker is illegal.
-Anyone found doing this can risk spending up to five years in prison and be charged a fine of up to $250,000.
+Anyone found doing this can risk spending up to five years in prison and be charged a fine of up to a few hundred thousand dollars.